100+ Best Fundraising Ideas for Everyone in 2024

 Bird-a-thons are competitive and educational events for any level of birdwatchers where participants collect pledges for finding and counting bird species.
 Each counter collects pledges from friends, relatives, neighbors, businesses, and/or corporations for either a per-bird-species pledge or a one-time donation for all the birds that they count in that one 24-hour period.

 Organize a guided trip or allow participants to count independently.
-Get a local birding expert to lead a trip.
 Participants will have fun, make new friends, connect with other bird lovers, and raise funds – all at the same time!

 Fundraising Potential: +++